RajSDE/Java/JavaArrayList/Readme.md

 ### `sort()`

 - Sort an ArrayList in `Ascending Order`
-Another useful class in the java.util package is the Collections class, which include the sort() method for sorting lists alphabetically or numerically:
+Another useful class in the java.util package is the `Collections class`, which include the sort() method for sorting lists alphabetically or numerically:
 ```
 ArrayList<String> cars = new ArrayList<String>();
     cars.add("Volvo");